 The new Nested Audiences feature enables you to set up commonly used membership criteria once, then apply them across all the relevant audiences with a simple workflow.
 Using this feature ensures that you avoid duplicating manual work to create common criteria for audiences, like checking engagement levels or determining the user source, and can help brands reach specific audiences more easily.
 For example, if an organization with several brands under its umbrella is looking to cross-target marketing across one or more of their brands, they can easily add membership of Brand A’s audience as a criterion to another audience, like all Brand B users.

 Nested audiences are limited to one level of nesting, which means that you cannot add criteria to an audience that already checks membership.
 The feature supports active real-time audiences across your workspaces and will support lifetime audiences in the near future.

 Forward-looking Audiences allow you to create audiences based on user and event attributes in the future that impact your business.
 As users qualify for the audience over time, they are added to the audience to receive whatever communications are relevant, when they are relevant.
 For example, using Forward-looking Audiences can help you trigger a reminder to renew membership before expiration, sending users a notification reminder when their trip starts or ends, and segment users who have added items to their cart but have not purchased.

 Activity Overview, Nested Audiences, and Forward-looking Audiences are now live and available for all mParticle customers.
-If you’d like to learn more about these feature enhancements or would like to try them out, get in touch or join us for an in-depth webinar on December 10th at 11am EDT/8 am PDT.
+If you’d like to learn more about these feature enhancements or would like to try them out, get in touch or watch the recording of our in-depth webinar.

 Interested in staying up to date with mParticle?
 Subscribe to our weekly newsletter here.